ngl4/Animx/README.md

 A website builder application with 3D animating models and elements for users with little or no coding experience.
 Built with React, Node.js, Express, MongoDB, Amazon S3, Passport.js, Three.js.

-Please use this authentication login temporarily, because this application is still under development:
+_Please use this authentication login temporarily, because this application is still under development._

 username: admin
 password: 12345